MathieuTurcotte/node-trie/README.md

 - words: an alphabetically sorted list of lowercase words

 Populate the automata from an alphabetically sorted list of lowercase words.
 This method should only be called once per automata.
+Words must contain letters within range [a-z].

 #### automata.contains(word)